ai-mcpx/mcpx.jenkins/README.md

 ## Features

-- Global configuration for registry base URL
+- Global configuration for registry base URL (required, no default)
 - Parameterized job input to select an MCP server from the registry
 - Exposes the selected value as environment variables: `$MCPX_SERVER_NAME` and `$<PARAM_NAME>`
 - mcpx-cli integration: configure CLI path, download/update CLI, and test CLI